nmi246/Health/gi_recovery.md

 ### General food DOs and DON'Ts:
 - Inflammation food remove
-- Real food only
+- Eat real food only, to avoid food cravings:
+	- this video explains how and why we get food cravings: https://youtu.be/tJGFYL289q0
 - Avoid the following:
 	- All ceraels
+	-

 ### Good eating habits:
 - Chew food properly, mouth closed